2024 – 2025

 Dental Assistant Medical Terminology

 A dental assisting medical terminology course typically covers the fundamental terminology used in dentistry and related healthcare fields.
-The course aims to familiarize students with terminology specific to dental anatomy, procedures, instruments, and conditions.
-Topics may include the structure and function of the oral cavity, dental materials, diagnostic procedures, and common dental ailments.
+The course aims to familiarize students with terminology specific to dental anatomy, procedures, instruments, emergency care and conditions of the oral cavity.
+Topics may include anatomy and oral structures, functions of the oral cavity, dental materials, laboratory materials and diagnostic procedures.
 Students learn to effectively communicate with dentists, patients, and other healthcare professionals by understanding and using accurate terminology.
 Additionally, they may gain insights into medical abbreviations and symbols commonly used in dental records and communications.
 The course often combines lectures, demonstrations, interactive activities, and hands-on practice to reinforce learning.

 Junior Program